js-soft/ferretdb-github-action/README.md

 The FerretDB version can be specified using the `ferretdb-version` input.
 The default version is `latest`.
 You can find all available FerretDB versions on [GitHub](https://github.com/FerretDB/FerretDB/releases).

+The FerretDB telemetry can be enabled using the `ferretdb-telemetry` input.
+The default value is `disabled`.
+Learn more about FerretDB's telemetry [here](https://docs.ferretdb.io/telemetry/#configure-telemetry).

 ## Usage

 ```yaml